CLP Group: Mainland China

 CLP was the equity investors of two power stations in Guangdong province, Daya Bay Nuclear Power Plant and Guangzhou Pumped Storage Power Station in Conghua, Guangzhou.
 It also operates a Guangxi province plant, Fangchenggang power station.

 India

 CLP power stations in India include gas powered Gujarat Paguthan Energy Corporation's former station Paguthan Combined Cycle Power Plant and a coal-fired power station Mahatma Gandhi Super Thermal Power Project at Jhajjar, Haryana, that was commissioned in 2012.

 The company also has a number of wind power sites in the country.
 It has now signed up for its very first solar project - Veltoor at Telangana.

 Australia

 EnergyAustralia is a wholly owned subsidiary of CLP and is one of Australia's largest integrated energy businesses.
-As of 2013, EnergyAustralia generates electricity from coal, gas and renewable energy sources, and retails electricity and gas, of 5,662MW to over 2.8 million residential and business users across Victoria, South Australia, New South Wales, the ACT and Queensland.
+As of 2013, EnergyAustralia generates electricity from coal, gas and renewable energy sources, and retails electricity and gas, of 5,662MW to over 2.8 million residential and business users across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.

+From 2005 until 2011, CLP Group held a 50% shareholding in Roaring 40s that operated wind farms in Australia, China, Hong Kong and India.